5 Sustainable Fabrics Changing The Fashion Industry For Good

 While there are many sustainable and eco-friendly textiles that are reinventing the fashion industry as we know it, today I am going to go over five of the most impactful textiles that are being used by companies like tentree that you should be on the lookout for when choosing your next garment.

-Hemp has been gaining a lot of attention lately and for good reason.
+Hemp is one of the most sustainable fabrics available and has been gaining a lot of attention lately and for good reason.
 It is one of the few agricultural products that can feed us, clothe us, house us, and be used for medicinal purposes.
 It’s pretty incredible, and is one of the most sustainable natural textiles you can look for in your garments.

 Hemp is a dense plant that requires no pesticides or herbicides to keep it healthy.
 It also is naturally resistant to pests, requires little land to grow, and uses 50% less water than cotton.
 From a growing standpoint hemp really checks all the boxes for a sustainably grown natural plant fiber.